 Experts in backpacking often camp out when they reach the peak, but as a newbie, it is recommended that you book a place where you can spend the night.
 Most popular destinations have hotels and lodges where explorers can stay in comfort while enjoying the unique experience, so you shouldn’t have any trouble looking for one.

-3. Hire an expert tour guide
+3. Hire an expert backpacking guide

-Having an expert in the place guiding you through the hike is definitely a good decision for newbie backpackers.
+Having an expert in the place guiding you through the hike is a good decision for newbie backpackers.
 While it may cost more, it will be worth it.
 Not only will this help you avoid getting lost, but it will also help you focus on enjoying the experience without worrying too much about where to go and what to do next.

 Aside from that, you can make the most out of the experience since you have someone to ask and to help you avoid trouble when there is wildlife in the area.